d4rk-d4nph3/ThirdEye/README.md

 ### Testing

+This project requires three values to be set before running:
-Add your Kolide Access Token in the script before running the project.
+- Add your Kolide Access Token
+- Add a list of valid users
+- Add a list of valid locations

 ```sh
 python3 third_eye.py